RQ

 Your Responsibilities as a Homeowner

-• Ensure the scaffolding company has public liability insurance
+• Ensure the scaffolding company has public liability insurance - Which? has guidance on checking trade insurance

 • Don't modify or interfere with the scaffold yourself